ansible/dispatcherd/README.md

 long-standing design and sustainability issues, thus, asyncio.
 For a little more background see [docs/design_notes.md](docs/design_notes.md).

-There is documentation of the message formats used by the dispatcher in [docs/message_formats.md](docs/message_formats.md).
+There is documentation of the message formats used by the dispatcherd in [docs/message_formats.md](docs/message_formats.md).
 Some of these are internal, but some messages are what goes over the user-defined brokers (pg_notify).
 You can trigger tasks using your own "publisher" code as an alternative